 Discretionary government transfers for circular economy investment and development projects

-As a part of its innovation subsidising package, the Government is providing assistance to the development of the circular economy's business ecosystems, the renewal of companies and sustainable growth.
-A sum of 2 million euros in discretionary government transfers has been approved for 2018 and a further 2 million for 2019.
+As a part of its innovation subsidising package, the Government provides assistance to the development of business ecosystems for the circular economy, the renewal of companies and sustainable growth.
+A sum of EUR 2 million in discretionary government transfers has been approved for 2018 and a further EUR 2 million for 2019.

 The aim is for discretionary government transfers is to speed up larger packages and broad-scoped projects.
-The circular economy projects, which receive assistance in the form of transfers granted by the Ministry of Economic Affairs and Employment (MEE), must support the main objectives set for the Government's key projects, which include sustainable growth of the economy and an increase in new jobs.
-In addition, investments aim to use bioeconomy, clean solutions and circular economy methods to influence a systematic change towards sustainable models for economic activity.
+The circular economy projects, which receive assistance in the form of transfers granted by the Ministry of Economic Affairs and Employment, must support the main objectives set for the Government's key projects, which include sustainable growth of the economy and an increase in new jobs.
+In addition, investments aim to use bioeconomy, clean solutions and circular methods to influence a systematic change towards sustainable business models.

 Discretionary government transfers for circular economy investment and development projects can be used in the following manner:

-- investments, which include new circular economy business models, new platforms or digital services, operating models as well as product and service design, which support production or use, repair, maintenance, updating, distribution, leasing or other commercial implementation of the circular economy or
+- They can be used to fund investments on new circular business models, new platforms or digital services, operating models or product and service planning that facilitate the commercial deployment of the circular economy;

-Applications are submitted to the Ministry of Economic Affair and Employment.
+Applications should be submitted to the Ministry of Economic Affairs and Employment.